-The program must demonstrate that graduates can apply mathematics through differential equations, calculus-based physics, and chemistry.
+The curriculum must include mathematics through differential equations, calculusbased physics, and chemistry.
 The four basic architectural engineering curriculum areas are building structures, building mechanical systems, building electrical systems, and construction/construction management.
-Graduates are expected to reach the synthesis (design) level in one of these areas, the application level in a second area, and the comprehension level in the remaining two areas.
+The curriculum must provide coverage at the synthesis (design) level in one of these areas, the application level in a second area, and the comprehension level in the remaining two areas.
 The engineering topics required by the general criteria shall support the engineering fundamentals of each of these four areas at the specified level.
-Graduates are expected to discuss the basic concepts of architecture in a context of architectural design and history.
+The curriculum must include the basic concepts of architecture in a context of architectural design and history.